xibosignage/xibo-manual/source/en/media_modules.md

 ### Library Modules

 At times it may be necessary to add or remove the allowed extensions on a particular file based Module. {tip}
-A typical use case would be if a client is being used which does not support that particular type of file.{/tip}
+A typical use case would be if a Player is being used which does not support that particular type of file.{/tip}

 ## Generic Files

-The Generic File Module is used to send **additional files** to the Display Client that can then be used for other purposes.
+The Generic File Module is used to send **additional files** to the Player that can then be used for other purposes.

 {tip}
 This could be useful for:

 - Embedded HTML - supplementary files can be provided to be used as relative paths (e.g. An up and down arrow that is dynamically shown in the embedded HTML based on the results of stock data)
-- Auto Update - functionality exists to act as a foundation for an auto-client update.

   {/tip}

 ## Caching and external access